gcallanan/savina-apps-in-cal/4p8-big/README.md

 The benchmark is configured by adjusting N and P.

+A Savina implementation of this benchmark can be found in the [BigHabaneroActorBenchmark.scala](https://github.com/shamsimam/savina/blob/master/src/main/scala/edu/rice/habanero/benchmarks/big/BigHabaneroActorBenchmark.scala)

 # Requirements
 1. [streamblocks-tycho](https://git.cs.lth.se/dataflow/streamblocks-tycho) on the LU gitlab servers has been installed and you are using branch "EntityRenamingBug" branch.
 We use the the tychoc binary in the streamblocks-tycho repo, not the streamblocks binary in the [streamblocks-platforms](https://git.cs.lth.se/dataflow/streamblocks-tycho/-/tree/EntityRenamingBug) repo to build.